Wild Banana Orchid

 The main climate change challenges to the Caymans are rising sea level, more frequent and intense hurricanes, and longer dry seasons and shorter wet seasons, which will affect the orchids that thrived on the island in its historic climate.

-The Cayman Islands Tourist Bureau, New York, NY, Available at: World Sensorium original website.
+The Cayman Islands Tourist Bureau, New York, NY.
+This statement can be found on the World Sensorium original website.